Product · 15 min read

 Statements from sexually abused children must be recorded, provided the crime is not linked to the use of video technology and thus video recording would represent a particular burden for the affected victims and witnesses.

-Special Requirements for Interrogating Child Witnesses
+Special Requirements for Interviewing Child Witnesses

 - The portable technology also supports the acceleration requirement (§ 48a Para.
 2 StPO, No. 221 RiStBV) by enabling spontaneous recordings at suitable locations.
-Thus, it contributes to keeping the procedure or trial duration as short as possible and avoiding repeated questioning.
+Thus, it contributes to keeping the procedure or trial duration as short as possible and avoiding repeated interviews.

-Audiovisual Interrogation of Victims
+Audiovisual interview of Victims

 Legal Aspects

-Thus, the last expansion of the provision of § 58a StPO through the Act to Strengthen the Rights of Victims of Sexual Abuse was justified by the legislature, among other things, in that the willingness to confess of the accused would be increased by the existence of an audio-video recording of the victim witness interrogation.
+Thus, the last expansion of the provision of § 58a StPO through the Act to Strengthen the Rights of Victims of Sexual Abuse was justified by the legislature, among other things, in that the willingness to confess of the accused would be increased by the existence of an audio-video recording of the victim witness interview.

-Special Requirements for Interrogating Victims
+Special Requirements for Interviewing Victims

 According to expert opinion, a victim’s statement is more authentically recorded through video recording than a report could ever be.
-Through exact documentation, better truth-finding is attributed to it in the interrogation of victims of sexual violence.
+Through exact documentation, better truth-finding is attributed to it in the interview of victims of sexual violence.
 The recordings can in turn be used in the context of psychological assessment.

-Mangold Video Interrogation System: Unobtrusive, Restrained
+Mangold Video interview System: Unobtrusive, Restrained

-Investigative Judicial Video Interrogation
+Investigative Judicial Video interview

 Legal Aspects